 - 1. Packages wrapped for exhibits should not contain any articles.
 Tape must not show. - 2.
 Purchased bows will not be accepted. - 3.
 An overall champion for each division will be selected. - 4.
-A 4-Her should enroll in the appropriate grade division. - 5.
-Divisions may not be repeated.
-4-Her must move forward each year. - 6.
-Consider giving a demonstration to one or more of your friends, 4-H Club, etc. showing techniques of Gift Wrapping.
+A 4-Her should enroll in the appropriate level based on the number of years they have participated in the project. - 5.
+Consider giving a demonstration to one or more of your friends, 4-H Club, etc. showing techniques of Gift Wrapping. - 6.
+The exhibit should have a gift tag with the member's name, member's club, member's grade, and occasion for the gift. - 7.
+The project must also have a 4-H Craft Information Card.